 The air-preferring DOC stays at the surface rather than re-dissolve into the pond water.

-It is recommend pumps between 3600-4500lts to be used with sufficient head to power a venturi.
-If a larger output pump is used this may cause the unit to over flow.
+It is recommended pumps between 3600-4500lts to be used with sufficient head to power a venturi.
+If a larger output pump is used this may cause the unit to overflow.
 If this occurs reduce the output from your pump with an inline valve.

-The Pond protein Extractor offers a good specification and value for money relative to competitors products, and will appeal to those suffering from foam on the ponds surface (through excess protein or dissolved organic compounds).
+The Pond protein Extractor offers a good specification and value for money relative to competitors products and will appeal to those suffering from foam on the surface of the pond (through excess protein or dissolved organic compounds).
 It will also appeal to those committed to obtaining the ultimate in water quality.
 The unit will cater for ponds up to 8,000 gallons (36,000 litres) and is 600mm dia x 350mm high.

 Minimum pump requirement 4,500 LPH.
 Pipe inlet size 40mm (1.5”) – outlet 50mm (2”).
 With no filter mediums to keep clean maintenance of the device can be fairly described as almost non-existent.

 With no two ponds being the same it is impossible to state how much waste can be extracted from any pond.
-Likewise there are no cast iron rules as to using a Pond Protein Extractor properly.
-Some pond keepers will find it necessary to have the device running 365 days a year, whilst other will obtain adequate success in only using the device for a few days each week after an initial dirty running in period.
+Likewise, there are no cast-iron rules as to using a Pond Protein Extractor properly.
+Some pond keepers will find it necessary to have the device running 365 days a year, whilst others will obtain adequate success in only using the device for a few days each week after an initial dirty running period.

 The importance of having good oxygen saturation levels in Koi ponds is vital for the health of the fish, and of great importance to sustaining the beneficial biological bacteria which colonise within conventional filtration system mediums.
 This can be achieved by numerous techniques including airstones, or conventional venturi units, however not everyone wishes to having their ponds resemble a witches cauldron, and it is in this area where the Pond Protein Extractor offers a great bonus by pumping oxygen into the water.

 The 2 control valves should be adjusted so that a slow drip pattern is seen going into the external waste bowl.
-Heavy rain, water changes and feeding the fish will have a temporary affect on reducing the drip flow rate (perhaps to nothing), however no further adjustment should be made, and the system should be left for normality to return.
+Heavy rain, water changes and feeding the fish will have a temporary effect on reducing the drip flow rate (perhaps to nothing), however, no further adjustment should be made, and the system should be left for normality to return.